jango-blockchained/hoox/README.md

 - Notifying users of incoming webhooks via different services like Telegram, Email, System-Notifications, Home Assistant
 - A highly detailed Backend for professional and private use cases
 - A Frontend for possible users
-- Signal Provider, Signals, and a corresponding marketplace
+- Signal Provider, Signal, and a corresponding marketplace
 - Under heavy development with daily updates (not recommended for production environment at this time)

 ## Usage